open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 type PlacementSpec struct {
 	// ...

-	// SpreadPolicy defines how placement decision should be distributed among a
+	// SpreadPolicy defines how placement decisions should be distributed among a
 	// set of clusters.
-	SpreadPolicy []SpreadPolicyTerm `json:"spreadPolicy,omitempty"`
+	SpreadPolicy SpreadPolicy `json:"spreadPolicy,omitempty"`
 }

+// SpreadPolicy defines how placement decisions should be spreaded among the
+// clusters.
+type SpreadPolicy struct {
+	// SpreadConstraints defines how placement decision should be distributed among a
+	// set of clusters.
+	SpreadConstraints []SpreadConstraintsTerm `json:"spreadConstraints,omitempty"`
+}

-// SpreadPolicyTerm defines a terminology to spread placement decisions type SpreadPolicyTerm struct {
+// SpreadConstraintsTerm defines a terminology to spread placement decisions type SpreadConstraintsTerm struct {
 	// TopologyKey is either a label key or a cluster claim name of ManagedClusters
 	// +required
+	// +kubebuilder:validation:Pattern=^([a-z0-9]([-a-z0-9]*[a-z0-9])?(\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*/)?([A-Za-z0-9][-A-Za-z0-9_.]*)?[A-Za-z0-9]$
 	TopologyKey string `json:"topologyKey"`

 	// TopologyKeyType indicates the type of TopologyKey.
 It could be Label or Claim.
 	// +required
+	// +kubebuilder:validation:Enum=Label;Claim
-	TopologyKeyType string `json:"topologyKeyType"`
+	TopologyKeyType TopologyKeyType `json:"topologyKeyType"`

 	// MaxSkew describes the degree to which the workload may be unevenly distributed.
-	// If omitted, the scheduler treat this term a soft constraint.
-Otherwise, the
-	// scheduler would not schedule if MaxSkew cannot be satisfied (i.e., a hard constraint).
+	// If not omitted, the scheduler would not schedule if MaxSkew cannot be satisfied.
+	// The minimum possible value is 1.
+	// +optional
+	// +kubebuilder:validation:Minimum=1
 	MaxSkew *int32 `json:"maxSkew,omitempty"`

 	// Weight indicates the weight of the SpreadPolicyTerm.
 It is required only when multiple
 	// terms are used.
 To spread the workload, the scheduler takes the even constraints with
 	// higher weight into prior consideration.
+	// +optional
 	Weight int32 `json:"weight,omitempty"`
 }

+type TopologyKeyType string

+const (
+	// TopologyKeyType is Claim.
+	TopologyKeyTypeClaim TopologyKeyType = "Claim"
+	// TopologyKeyType is Label.
+	TopologyKeyTypeLabel TopologyKeyType = "Label"
+)
 ```

 ### API Example